vocation and daily schedule

 my vocation

-However…, despite all my resistance my life seems to be falling more and more into this sub-category of hermitism.
-Nonetheless, for the time being I will continue focusing mainly on the traditional hermit aspects, because - as you can read on this wikipedia page - the distinction between being a traditional hermit and/or a fool for God is not so easy to draw.
+Given the circumstances of my calling and vocation I’ve discussed and foreseen with my spiritual director (a priest) from the very beginning - and written down in my Ratio Vivendi (*) - the possibility of falling into the category of ‘fools for God’, a rare sub-category of traditional hermitism.
+Nonetheless, for the time being I will focus here on this website mainly on the more mainstream aspects of my calling to the traditional hermit life, because - as you can read on this wikipedia page - the distinction between a mainstream traditional hermit and/or a so-called 'fool for God' is not so easy to draw.

 This is why a hermit’s life is traditionally described as 'a life of watchful stillness’, and as 'the path of spiritual knowledge’.